openshift/rosa/README.md

 ## Initializing your AWS account

-In this step you log in to your Red Hat account using moactl, and then initialize your AWS account.
+In this step you log in to your Red Hat account using `moactl`, and then initialize your AWS account.

 ### Log in to your Red Hat account with moactl